Allstate (automobile): Production

+Unlike early Henry Js, which were built without trunk lids to reduce costs, the Allstates featured a regular opening trunk lid.
+A unique factory-furnished component difference between Allstate and Henry J was that Allstates were equipped with Sears' Allstate-brand tires, tubes, spark plugs, and batteries, all with the retailer's "Triple Guarantee" warranties.

-No appearance changes were made for 1953, but Allstate cars weighed as much as 145 lb more than their 1952 counterparts.
+No appearance changes were made for 1953, but the new Allstate cars weighed up to 145 lb more than their 1952 counterparts.

-Sears dropped marketing the Allstate Basic models.
+Sears dropped marketing the Allstate Basic models for 1953.
 Thus, prices increased substantially; the entry-level Series 4 Standard Model 210 sold for $1,528 and the DeLuxe Model 213 for $1,589.
-The Series 6 was now only offered in the upscale DeLuxe Model 215 version at $1,785 and was the most popular Allstate that year.
+The Series 6 was now offered only in the upscale DeLuxe Model 215 at $1,785, and it was the most popular Allstate version that year.